tardis-sn/tardis-sn.github.io/content/join_us.md

 Our goal for graduate students is to help them become well-rounded computational scientists.
 Along with advancing skills in astrophysics, mathematics, and software development, we place a strong emphasis on developing professional skills such as teaching, presentations, networking, collaboration, mentoring, and software engineering.
 These skills are essential for enhancing career competitiveness across various fields.

-We are currently looking for doctoral students interested in areas like galaxy evolution, plasma physics, and exascale code development.
+We are currently looking for doctoral students interested in areas like supernova physics and radiative transfer.
 Students have the option to pursue a doctorate in Physics & Astronomy, Computational Mathematics, Science, and Engineering (CMSE), or even a joint degree across these disciplines.
 Interested students should contact us to discuss potential opportunities and plan their applications for the appropriate program by the application deadlines.
 We also encourage students interested in applying for national fellowships, such as the NSF GRFP or DOE CSGF, to [reach out](#)!

 ##### Possible Research Projects:
 - Understanding the diversity of thermonuclear white dwarf explosions